Jay Nordlinger

 Jay Nordlinger (born November 21, 1963) is an American journalist.
-He is a senior editor of National Review, and a book fellow of the National Review Institute.
+He is a former senior editor of National Review, and a book fellow of the National Review Institute.
 He is also a music critic for The New Criterion and The Conservative.

 In the 1990s, Nordlinger worked for The Weekly Standard magazine.
 In the 2000s, he was music critic for the New York Sun.

 Early life

-Nordlinger grew up in Ann Arbor, Michigan, which he refers to as a left-leaning "Citadel of the Left," and opines about in his political columns.
+Nordlinger grew up in Ann Arbor, Michigan, which he has called a "Citadel of the Left".
 His father worked in the education sector and his mother was an artist.
 He graduated from the University of Michigan.

 Career

 Since 2002, he has hosted a series of public interviews at the Salzburg Festival.
-With Mona Charen, he hosted the Need to Know podcast, and he also hosts a podcast called "Q&A." In 2011, he filmed The Human Parade, with Jay Nordlinger, a TV series bringing hour-long interviews with various personalities.
+With Mona Charen, he hosted the Need to Know podcast, and he also hosts a podcast called "Q&A." In 2011, he filmed The Human Parade, with Jay Nordlinger, a TV series of hour-long interviews with personalities.

-In 2007, National Review Books published Here, There & Everywhere: Collected Writings of Jay Nordlinger, comprising some 100 pieces on various subjects.
+In 2007, National Review Books published Here, There & Everywhere: Collected Writings of Jay Nordlinger, comprising 100 pieces on various subjects.
 In 2012, Encounter Books published Peace, They Say: A History of the Nobel Peace Prize, the Most Famous and Controversial Prize in the World.
 In 2015, Encounter Books published Children of Monsters: An Inquiry into the Sons and Daughters of Dictators.
-In 2016, National Review Books published a second anthology of Nordlinger's essays and articles, titled Digging In: Further Collected Writings of Jay Nordlinger.
+In 2016, National Review Books published a second anthology of Nordlinger's essays and articles, Digging In: Further Collected Writings of Jay Nordlinger.
+He left National Review in May 2025.

 Awards

-In 2001, Nordlinger received the Eric Breindel Award for Excellence in Opinion Journalism, a now defunct annual award at one time given by Rupert MurdochsNews Corporation, in honor of late editorial-page editor of NYPost.
-It was meant to go to a journalist who according to NYpost editors now defunct foundation demonstrates "love of country and its democratic institutions" and "bears witness to the evils of totalitarianism."
+In 2001, Nordlinger received the Eric Breindel Award for Excellence in Opinion Journalism, a now defunct annual award given by News Corporation, in honor of the late editorial-page editor of the New York Post.
+It was to be awarded to a journalist whose writing demonstrated "love of country and its democratic institutions" and "bears witness to the evils of totalitarianism."

-Also in 2001, Nordlinger has claimed to have won an “annual award of the Chan Foundation for Journalism and Culture”.
-The award and the foundation, he claims, were established in honor of Zhu Xi Chan, the Hong Kong newspaper owner whose pages covered events in Chairman Mao Zedong's China.
-The award is intended for a journalist "who uses his talents to work for freedom and democracy in China."
-There is not reliable information available online about the “award” or “foundation” beyond Nordlinger's own Bio and personal claims.